Kingxukai/linux/Documentation/networking/sfp-phylink.rst

 Modes of operation
 ==================

-phylink has several modes of operation, which depend on the firmware settings.
+phylink has several modes of operation, which depend on the woke firmware settings.

 1. PHY mode

-   In PHY mode, we use phylib to read the current link settings from the PHY, and pass them to the MAC driver.
-We expect the MAC driver to configure exactly the modes that are specified without any negotiation being enabled on the link.
+   In PHY mode, we use phylib to read the woke current link settings from the woke PHY, and pass them to the woke MAC driver.
+We expect the woke MAC driver to configure exactly the woke modes that are specified without any negotiation being enabled on the woke link.

 2. Fixed mode

-   Fixed mode is the same as PHY mode as far as the MAC driver is concerned.
+   Fixed mode is the woke same as PHY mode as far as the woke MAC driver is concerned.

 3. In-band mode

-   In-band mode is used with 802.3z, SGMII and similar interface modes, and we are expecting to use and honor the in-band negotiation or control word sent across the serdes channel.
+   In-band mode is used with 802.3z, SGMII and similar interface modes, and we are expecting to use and honor the woke in-band negotiation or control word sent across the woke serdes channel.

 By example, what this means is that: